 Just like you are much different from your siblings, hemp is different from marijuana.
 Marijuana is a bit of a wild child when it comes to the Cannabis sativa family.
 It contains tetrahydrocannabinol (THC).
 This is the psychoactive chemical compound that is prevalent in this version of Cannabis sativa.

 Hemp is a different variety.
-Under state law, true hemp has less than 0.3% THC in its genetic makeup.
+Under state law, true hemp has less than 0.3% THC.
 If it tests higher than that, it is legally classified as the schedule 1 controlled substance known as marijuana.
 Legally authorized hemp cannot get you high.
 This is why Kentucky farmers fought for the legalization of hemp back in 2014.

 The 2014 Farm Bill allowed for the selling of hemp products across all 50 states.
 It also made it federally legal to cultivate hemp if the state you reside in approves of the cultivation.